jupyterlab/jupyterlab-git/Design.md

 - Help establish a good working rhythm with Git that will help them develop a useful mental model .
   - Expose the most frequently used commands that cover the majority of daily git use.
 - Increase Usability of Git
-  - Shield user from repetitive actions; surface state-related information.
+  - Shield user from repetitive actions.
-  - Increase visibility of the state of Git Repos.
+  - Increase visibility of the state of Git Repos; surface state-related information.
   - Unblock advanced commands by easing transition to terminal when necessary.

 ## Research Requirements: